tom-sapletta-com/tom.sapletta.com/README.md

   - http://github.com/mustangostang/spyc

-Tree folder:
+Tree folders:

-  /Community - external library
+  - /Community - external library
-  /Core - library read only for start project
+  - /Core - library read only for start project
-  /Private - private data for project and external services (.htaccess) /Public - all data with are share for internet
+  - /Private - private data for project and external services (.htaccess)
+  - /Public - all data with are share for internet